seefrye/waaaaagh-list/_notes/Public/Units/Kill Rig.md

 # Abilities

 - [[Beast Snagga]] +1 to hit against MONSTER/VEHICLE
-- [[BeastGob]] SQUIG within 6" makes a melee attack with squighog jaws, smasha squig jaws or a squigosaur's jaws, +1 damage
+- [[Beastgob]] SQUIG within 6" makes a melee attack with squighog jaws, smasha squig jaws or a squigosaur's jaws, +1 damage
 - [[Explodes]] 3" deal d3 mortal wound
 - [[Open Topped]] Transport 10 Beast Snaggas
 - [[Snagged]] VEHICLE/MONSTERs that lose any wounds from Stikka Cannon, roll d6: 4+, that model cannot finish any type of move more than 12" away